hudson-newey/2rm/README.md

 - `--hard` Do not soft-delete file
 - `--soft` Soft delete a file.
 A backup will be stored in `/tmp/2rm`
 - `--silent` Do not print out additional information priduced by 2rm.
 This is useful for scripting situations.
+- `--dry-run` Perform a dry run and show all the files that would be deleted

 ## Features